Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

-First step: Which Company am I a retiree or former employee of?
-HP Inc, Hewlett Packard Enterprise, Compaq, DEC, DXC, EDS, Micro Focus, Tandem... or multiple companies?
+First step: Which HP-related companies am I a retiree or former employee of?
+HPInc, Hewlett Packard Enterprise, Agilent, Compaq, DEC, DXC, EDS, Keysight, Micro Focus, Tandem... or multiple companies?
 Given HP's complex history of acquisitions, divestitures, and spinoffs, the company that you are legally a former employee of may not be obvious.
 Before contacting one of the HP-related companies, check here: Which Company

-Note: On November 1, 2015, the Hewlett-Packard Company was renamed HP Inc. and spun off a new, independent company -- Hewlett Packard Enterprise (no hyphen; singular.)
-Portions of Hewlett Packard Enterprise were subsequently spun off into DXC and Micro Focus.
+Note: Effective November 1, 2015, the Hewlett-Packard Company was renamed HPInc. and a new, independent company -- Hewlett Packard Enterprise (no hyphen; singular) -- was spun out.
+Portions of HPE were later spun out into DXC and Micro Focus.
 Portions of DXC and Micro Focus have since been spun out.
 Details: HP Breakup

 How to give previous employer's address and phone number.

-There are three ways to provide employment verification.
+There are three ways to provide employment and salary verification.

 You need to find out what the specific employer, financial institution, or government agency requires.
 Details and member advice are given on this page for each method:

 1. Earnings Statement (W-2 in the US) or other company document that shows your current or former employment.